 Typically you will find Victorian terrace housing, which is perfect for student house shares.
 It also has a good stock of semi-detached properties at affordable prices.
 In and around Kirkstall there are plenty of local pubs, restaurants and takeaways.
 There are regular buses into Leeds city centre.

 Located just outside Leeds Kirkstall is on the First Leeds and Keighley & District major bus routes so is an easy commute to University of Leeds centre.
 Headingley Train station is as much in Kirkstall as its neighbour, and can be accessed off Kirkstall Lane.
 For those of you with your own transport the motorways are a mere ten-minute drive away.

 Local Shops & Business in Kirkstall

 The commercial heart of the area lies at the junction of Kirkstall Road and Kirkstall Lane (B6157).
-The recent rennovations to the area has improved its popularity in recent years and it now boasts a wealth of facilities and shops including Morrisons Supermarket, Dunnes clothing store, Boots, Aldi, and JJB Sports.
+The recent renovations to the area have improved its popularity in recent years and it now boasts a wealth of facilities and shops including Morrisons Supermarket, Dunnes clothing store, Boots, Aldi, and JJB Sports.